Witiko/doctoral-thesis/defense.md

 * * *

-- I focused on representations and techniques that make retrieval results interpretable:
+- I focus on representations and techniques that make retrieval results interpretable:
     - *Token embeddings* explain semantic relationships between text and math symbols.
     - *learning to rank* combines systems to improve accuracy without loss of interpretability.
-- I posed three research questions:
+- I pose three research questions:
     1. Can token embeddings *improve the accuracy* of math information retrieval systems?
     2. Can token embeddings produce *reasonably fast* math information retrieval systems?
-    3. Can learning-to-rank consistently improve accuracy compared to individual systems?
+    3. Can learning-to-rank consistently *improve accuracy* compared to individual systems?

 ## Thesis Structure {#thesis-structure}

+In my thesis, I first describe the math information retrieval and information retrieval in general, including different kinds of token embeddings, semantic matching techniques, learning-to-rank techniques, and voting algorithms.

+Next, I describe past competitions of math-aware search engines and the search engines that achieved state-of-the-art accuracy in the competitions.

+Then, in the following two chapters, I describe the methods and the results of my research on representations that enable fast and accurate math-aware search.
+Here, I also answer all of my research questions.

+In the final chapter before the conclusion, I draw from the work of my undergraduate and graduate students to I showcase some tangible qualitative benefits of interpretability.

+Finally, I conclude by summarizing my results and outlining venues for future work.

 * * *

+- First, I describe the *background* of information retrieval and math information retrieval.
+- Next, I describe the math information retrieval *competitions* and *state-of-the-art* systems.
+- In the following two chapters, I answer my research questions about *accuracy* and *speed*.
+- In the final chapter before the conclusion, I show tangible benefits of *interpretability*.
+- In the *conclusion*, I summarize my results and outline venues for *future work*.

 # Background {#background}